SyncfusionExamples/how-to-load-images-in-a-cell-in-wpf-and-uwp-treegrid/README.md

-# How to load images in a cell in wpf and uwp treegrid?
+# How to load images in a cell in WPF / UWP TreeGrid?

-## About the example

-This example illustrates how to load images in a cell in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) and [UWP TreeGrid](https://www.syncfusion.com/uwp-ui-controls/treegrid).
+This example illustrates how to load images in a cell in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) and [UWP TreeGrid](https://www.syncfusion.com/uwp-ui-controls/treegrid) (SfTreeGrid).

-You can add the image to `TreeGrid` cell by using `TreeGridTemplateColumn`.
+You can add the image to TreeGrid cell by using [TreeGridTemplateColumn](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridTemplateColumn.html).

-## XAML code:
+### XAML:
 ``` xml
 <syncfusion:TreeGridTemplateColumn MappingName="ImageLink">
     <syncfusion:TreeGridTemplateColumn.CellTemplate>